 1 USD = 107,45 CFP and 1 000 CFP = 9,31 USD

 Unfortunately, you are really unlikely to find Pacific francs in your country.
 The best option is therefore to withdraw cash from local ATMs.
-As you arrive, you will have the opportunity to do so at the currency exchange office located in the Tahiti-Faa’a airport, open during departure and arrival times of international flights.
+As you arrive, you will also have the opportunity to go to the currency exchange office located in the Tahiti-Faa’a airport, open from 08:00AM to 11:30AM from Monday to Friday.

 The Society islands, namely Tahiti, Moorea, Raiatea, Huahine and Bora Bora are equipped with ATMs.
 If however you do not find any, you can still withdraw some cash via cash advance service at the counter of a post office (OPT) on presentation of an ID.